 Our recent growth has placed significant demands on our management, systems and other resources.
 Our net sales increased to \$164.5 million in the twelve months ended September 30, 2002 from \$23.8 million in calendar year 1996.
 The number of dealer outlets selling Trex has increased from approximately 1,200 at December 31, 1996 to approximately 2,900 at September 30, 2002, and we expect further increases in the future.
-If we are unable to manage our future growth effectively, our inability to do so could have a material adverse effect on the quality of our products and on our ability to expand our net sales.
+If we are unable to manage our future growth effectively, our inability to do so could have a material adverse effect on the quality of our products and on our business, operating results and financial condition.